oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![DMS](./images/dms-097.png "Queries for the PROD (BEFORE MASKING)")

-4. In the second one, copy the following queries for the **DEV: AFTER MASKING**
+4. In the second one, copy the following queries for the **development data AFTER masking**

     ````
     <copy>